ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 Graph_Algo implements graph_algorithms interface

-### main mathods
+### main methods

-* init (graph g)- initate the graph given into our object, and defines the 2 additional hashMaps
+* init (graph g)- initiate the graph given into our object, and defines the 2 additional hashMaps

 * init(String file_name)- initiate a graph from a file into graph-algo object, and defines the 2 additional hashMaps